 Parking areas are located on the north side of the park and on the southwest corner just off of First Street/Hwy 56.
 Founders' Park is adjacent to the river access and whitewater park which makes it a great destination for the whole family.

 City Park and Campgrounds Map

 Elkader City Campground opens April 1st WEATHER PERMITTING and closes November 1st.
 Stroll, picnic, play or camp in our lovely 3 acre shaded city park near the Turkey River.
-The city pool, playground equipment, ball fields, tennis courts, volleyball court, frisbee golf, an exercise trail around the perimeter of the park, horseshoe courts, enclosed and open shelters, picnic tables and grills are located in the park.
+The city pool, playground equipment, ball fields, tennis courts, volleyball court, frisbee golf, an exercise trail around the perimeter of the park, horseshoe courts, enclosed and open shelters, picnic tables are located in the park.
 The five open shelters and an enclosed shelter can be rented for your special event.
 Hike on the nearby Pony Hollow trail or take the Riverwalk to downtown Elkader.
 100-125 campsites (60-70 campsites are available with water and electrical hook up, 20 and 30 AMP).
 A new conveniently located bathhouse offers hot showers.
 Campers also have access to firewood and a dump site.

 Monthly Camping $325.00

 Nightly RV fee with water & electric $25.00